I’m sorry, I couldn’t make it all the way through. I’m sure you both mean well, but this whole episode was just ‘elite’-splaining to the nth degree.

 Not really.
 Defensive actions may be unpleasant, but not "bad" by any objective reasoning.
 And if you've never made a peep about the missile bombardment from Southern Lebanon into Israel, frankly I question your motivation.

-By all Gharbi's logic, *all* of Israeli attacks present a major national security issue.
+By al Gharbi's logic, *all* of Israeli attacks present a major national security issue.
 Sure, Israel is blowing up Hezbollah munitions depots today, but how would you feel if they blew up US depots, huh?

 You think that's not an issue?
 Maybe you don't care about "those people."